-- (a) A description of the alleged violation(s) and applicable policy or policies that are alleged to have been violated. - (b) Reference to or attachment of the applicable procedures. - (c) A copy of the investigative report. - (d) The option and deadline of ten (10) business days from the date of the notice to request a meeting with the Equity Officer or Title IX Coordinator and Designated Administrator. - (e) An indication that the Parties may have the assistance of an Advisor of their choosing at the meeting, though the Advisor's attendance at the meeting is the responsibility of the respective Parties.
+- (1) A description of the alleged violation(s) and applicable policy or policies that are alleged to have been violated. - (2) Reference to or attachment of the applicable procedures. - (3) A copy of the investigative report. - (4) The option and deadline of ten (10) business days from the date of the notice to request a meeting with the Equity HR Officer and Supervisor. - (5) An indication that the Parties may have the assistance of an Advisor of their choosing at the meeting though the Advisor's attendance at the meeting is the responsibility of the respective Parties.

-The Investigator(s) will provide an investigative report to the Equity Officer or Title IX Coordinator and Designated Administrator and Parties.

-The Equity Officer or Title IX Coordinator and Designated Administrator can, but are not required to, meet with and question the Investigator(s) and any identified witnesses.
-The Equity Officer or Title IX Coordinator and Designated Administrator may request that the Investigator conduct additional interviews and/or gather additional information.
-The Equity Officer Title IX Coordinator and Designated Administrator will attempt to meet separately with the Complainant and the Respondent to review the alleged policy violations and the investigative report.

-The Equity Officer or Title IX Coordinator and Designated Administrator will render a joint finding utilizing the preponderance of the evidence standard.
-The Equity Officer or Title IX Coordinator and Designated Administrator will also render a finding on appropriate remedial actions, if applicable.
+The Investigator(s) will provide an investigative report to the Equity HR Officer and Supervisor and Parties.
+The Equity HR Officer and Supervisor can, but are not required to, meet with and question the Investigator(s) and any identified witnesses.
+The Equity HR Officer and Supervisor may request that the Investigator(s) conduct additional interviews and/or gather additional information.
+The Equity HR Officer and Supervisor will attempt to meet separately with the Complainant and the Respondent to review the alleged policy violations and the investigative report.
+The Respondent may choose to admit responsibility for all or part of the alleged policy violations at any point in the process.
+If the Respondent admits responsibility, in whole or in part, the Equity HR Officer and Supervisor will render a finding that the individual is in violation of University policy for the admitted conduct.
+For any disputed violations, the Equity HR Officer and Supervisor will render a joint finding utilizing the preponderance of the evidence standard.
+The Equity HR Officer and Supervisor will also render a finding on appropriate sanctions or remedial actions, if applicable.
 The findings are subject to appeal.

-The Equity Officer or Title IX Coordinator will inform the Respondent and the Complainant of the joint finding on each of the alleged policy violations and the joint finding on remedial actions for findings of responsibility, if applicable, within five (5) business days of the findings, without significant time delay between notifications.
+The Equity HR Officer will inform the Respondent and the Complainant of the joint finding on each of the alleged policy violations and the joint finding on sanctions for findings of responsibility, if applicable, within five (5) business days of the findings, without significant time delay between notifications.
 Notification will be made in writing and will be delivered either: (1) in person, (2) by email only to the Party's University-issued email account if the Party has consented in writing to receipt of all notifications by email; or (3) mailed to the mailing address of the respective Party as indicated in the official University records and emailed to the Party's University-issued email account.
 If there is no local address on file, mail will be sent to the Party's permanent address.
 Notice is presumptively deemed delivered, when: 1) provided in person 2) emailed to the individual (when prior consent - whether electronically or in writing - has been given to receipt of all notifications by email) or 3) when mailed and emailed.

-16. Remedial Actions.
+16. Sanctions.